asolergayoso/Samba_script/README.md

 To change a specific samba password we use the command "smbpasswd -a username".
 For instance, if we want to change the samba password of the student account, we type 'sudo smbpasswd -a student'.

 ## Further Configuration
 Configuring the config file smb.conf will allow for further confiduration of the system, such as allowing only certain IP's, groups, establishing domain names and more.
+Check out reference.conf as an example.
+The command "tesetparm" is usefull to find syntax or configuration errors on smb.conf